MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/MicrosoftTranslator.md

 ## Set up Microsoft Translator Service

 [Signup for Microsoft Translator Service](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesTextTranslation) using your Microsoft Azure subscription account.
-There is a free trial option for that allows you to translate up to 2,000,000 characters per month.
+There is a free trial option that allows you to translate up to 2,000,000 characters per month.

 ## Example Syntax